friendshipkim/transformer-from-scratch/README.md

 Now, let's take a closer look at scaled dot-product attention, which is at the heart of the transformer model.
 Scaled dot-product attention takes query, key, and value as inputs.
 The output is computed as a weighted sum of the values, with the weight determined by the query and key.

-My scaled dot-product attention method can be found in `model.sublayer.multihead_attention.MultiheadAttention` class.
+My scaled dot-product attention method is under `model.sublayer.multihead_attention.MultiheadAttention` class.
 The query is a `batch_size * h, q_len, d_k` shaped tensor, and the key and value are also `batch_sizes * h, k_len, d_k` shaped tensors.
 The query can have different sequence lengths from the other two, but the key and value must have the same length.

 The code is as follows: